dipendrak1/youtube_upload/README.md

 1. Run the script once.
 2. A browser window will open for Google login & YouTube permissions.
-3. After successful authentication, a `token.json` file will be created for reuse.
+3. After successful authentication, a `token.pickle` file will be created for reuse.

 ---